Ducks, depending on their breed, can be flakey mothers. Abandoned ducklings are relatively common in domestic ducks, and it can be heartbreaking.

 How to Care for Ducklings

-So long as they’re well cared for, ducklings can be re-introduced back into the flock with no issues.
-It takes about 6-8 weeks for ducklings to become self-sufficient, so if you’re caring for abandoned ducklings, make sure you plan on housing for at least that long.
+It takes about 6-8 weeks for ducklings to become self-sufficient.
+If you’re caring for abandoned ducklings, make sure you plan on housing for at least that long.

 Water and Drowning

-Ducks need an abundant source of water, and go through far more in a day than chickens.
-For lone ducklings, the water must be very shallow and ideally set up so that they cant climb into it.
 Very young ducklings are at great risk of drowning because they do not produce a natural oil that keeps them from getting waterlogged.
 They’ll get some of their mother’s oils through contact which allows her to take them for brief swims, but she makes sure to know their limits.
-Ducks should not be given water to crawl in until they’re mostly feathered in.
-I’ve seen 4-week old ducklings become waterlogged and drown in 6-8 inches of water.

 Food for Ducklings

 Ducklings can consume any un-medicated chicken feed, ideally a starter ration or game bird ration because it contains higher protein to help them grow.
 The feed must be un-medicated because they consume more feed than chickens of a similar size, and they will overdose on medicated chicken feed.
-They should be given free access to clean dry feed, though early on they won’t eat very much.
-They also love snails, slugs and garden bugs as well as grass, clover, green and lettuce.

 (If you’re looking for more details, here are a few tips for feeding ducklings.)